neutrinoxtronic/csharp-cpp-projects/README.md

 # C# and C++ Projects

-Collection of small csharp projects such as calculators, applications and experiments
+Collection of small C# and C++ projects such as calculators, applications and experiments

 ---